TAP Services(865) 919-6674

 Question 27 of 35

-28. Which of the following must be connected to the neutral terminal bus of a main distribution panel?
+28. Which of the following is true of the neutral in a grounded system?

 Question 28 of 35